 Table 1.
-The Spaulding Classification (1968) developed by Dr. Earle H.Spaulding, this classification scheme defines how an item (e.g. medical device)should be disinfected based on where it is used in or on the body.
+The Spaulding Classification (1968) developed by Dr. Earle H. Spaulding, this classification scheme defined how an item (e.g. medical device) should be disinfected base on its intended use.

 TRISTEL'S ROLE IN OPHTHALMOLOGY AND OPTOMETRY

 Tristel Solutions Ltd produces a range of high-level disinfectants for both medical devices and medical surfaces to reduce the risk of infection.